pythonJaRvis/pythonJaRvis.github.io/index.md

 ## Dataset and Ground truth

-The micro-benchmark and macro-benchmark is provide in `dataset` and `ground_truth` directory.
+The micro-benchmark and macro-benchmark are provided in `dataset` and `grount_truth` directory.

 ## Getting Jarvis to run